jettyio/smash2025/content/_index.md

 - Ethical considerations when deploying ML systems
 - Regulation of ML technology

-Contributions to SMASH that are of an applied nature are also welcome, such as case studies deploying ML in mission-critical with sensitive data.
+Contributions to SMASH that are of an applied nature are also welcome, such as case studies deploying ML with sensitive data.

 #### Healthcare Applications:
 - Applications of AI in healthcare (administration, precision medicine, patient care, diagnostics)